History and Heritage

 Teaching Methodologies

-The teaching-learning process of this curricular unit includes oral presentation, reading exercises, reflection and research, and practical work with oral presentation in class.
-Preparation and discussion of visit reports.
+The process of teaching and learning of this course includes oral exposition, reading exercises, reflection and research and practical work with oral presentation in class.
+Preparation and discussion of reports of visits.

 Learning Results

-1- Characterize the major periods of pre-history and the history of western civilization;
+1- Characterize the great periods of prehistory and history of Western civilization;

-2- Characterize the major movements in the history of art, with emphasis on the architectural styles most used in the built heritage in Portugal
+2- Characterize the major movements of art history, highlighting the architectural styles most used in building heritage in Portugal;

-3- Relate the history of art with the history of Portugal
+3- Relate the history of art to the history of Portugal;

-5- Know classified heritage in Portugal, as well as the general characteristics of the classification processes
+5- Know classified heritage in Portugal, as well as the general characteristics of classification processes;

-6- Characterize heritage heritage processes, in particular those related to the rural world
+6- Characterize ‘heritagization’ processes, in particular those related to the rural world.

 Program

-a) Periodization of western civilization; the Judeo-Christian roots; the Roman influence and Islamism; the major lines of transformation of political, social and economic structures of independent Portugal;
+a) Periodization of Western civilization; the Judeo-Christian roots; Roman and Islam influence; major transformations of political, social and economic structures of Portugal as independent country;

-b) The traces of prehistoric civilizations; rock paintings and engravings; megalithic monuments; ceramics and metals.
+b) The remains of prehistoric civilizations; paintings and engravings; megalithic monuments, ceramics and metals;

-c) Characterization and contextualization of the major artistic movements in Portugal: the remains of classical antiquity; paleo-Christian buildings and the Islamic influence; Romanesque, Gothic, Manueline, Renaissance, Mannerist, Baroque, Rococo, Neoclassical, Art Nouveau and Modernism styles; other artistic manifestations;
+c) Characterization and contextualization of the major artistic movements in Portugal: the remains of classical antiquity; buildings Paleo-Christian and Islamic influence, the Romanesque, Gothic, Manueline, Renaissance, Mannerist, Baroque, Rococo, Neoclassical, Art Nouveau and Modernism; other artistic areas;

-e) Patrimonialization processes: concept and examples in the rural world.
+e) ‘Heritagization’ processes: concepts and instances in the rural.

 Internship(s)